chumaky/datero-docs/docs/index.md

 If schema import is not supported by connector, `Datero` will try to fetch a list of individual objects for each schema.
 By selecting specific object, `Datero` will try to fetch its definition automatically.

+!!! info
+    Fetching individual object definition is under development.

 And finally, if all the above fails, you will have to specify table definition manually.

 ### Import Schema
 After pressing `Save` button, `Datero` will create logical `server` entry in the navigation pane and activate either `Import Schema` or `Import Table` tabs.
-Activated tab will be dictated by the connector capabilities.
-Whether or not it supports schema scanning.
+Activated tab will be dictated by the connector capabilities: whether or not it supports schema scanning.

 <figure markdown>
   ![Import schema](./images/import_schema.jpg){ loading=lazy }